unboxxbusiness/99forevertools/docs/cloudflare-deployment-guide.md

    Root directory: app
    Node.js version: 18.x or 20.x
    ```

+   **Important**: The build command MUST be set in the Cloudflare dashboard, not in wrangler.toml.
+   Cloudflare Pages projects do not support the [build] section in wrangler.toml.

 4. **Environment Variables** (if needed)
    - No environment variables required for basic deployment